- Oops!Something went wrong.Please try again later.

 What Does The Institutional Ownership Tell Us About Calavo Growers?

 We can see that Calavo Growers does have institutional investors; and they hold a good portion of the company's stock.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
-It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
-So it is worth checking the past earnings trajectory of Calavo Growers, (below).
-Of course, keep in mind that there are other factors to consider, too.
+When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
+When such a trade goes wrong, multiple parties may compete to sell stock fast.
+This risk is higher in a company without a history of growth.
+You can see Calavo Growers' historic earnings and revenue below, but keep in mind there's always more to the story.

-Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
-Calavo Growers is not owned by hedge funds.
-BlackRock, Inc. is currently the largest shareholder, with 15% of shares outstanding.
-In comparison, the second and third largest shareholders hold about 6.3% and 4.6% of the stock.
+Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
+We note that hedge funds don't have a meaningful investment in Calavo Growers.
+BlackRock, Inc. is currently the company's largest shareholder with 15% of shares outstanding.
+In comparison, the second and third largest shareholders hold about 6.2% and 4.5% of the stock.

 Insider Ownership Of Calavo Growers

 The definition of company insiders can be subjective and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Company management run the business, but the CEO will answer to the board, even if he or she is a member of it.

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

 Our most recent data indicates that insiders own some shares in Calavo Growers, Inc..
 As individuals, the insiders collectively own US$29m worth of the US$689m company.
 Some would say this shows alignment of interests between shareholders and the board.
 But it might be worth checking if those insiders have been selling.